-Through the respected points of view of professors Michele Di Francesco, from the Scuola Superiore IUSS of Pavia, and Barbara Henry, from the Scuola Superiore Sant’Anna of Pisa, the public meeting organized by IBSA Foundation for scientific research and moderated by Damiano Realini, an RSI journalist, will attempt to investigate the horizons of an increasingly technological humanity using a popular approach, by examining philosophy and ethics, as well as legends in literature and in film.
-And hence from Frankenstein’s monster to satellite navigators, from industrial automation to the identification of emotions, the discussion will find its common theme, which will take us through these new “modern times” together.
+Through the respected points of view of professors Michele Di Francesco, from the Scuola Superiore IUSS of Pavia, and Barbara Henry, from the Scuola Superiore Sant’Anna of Pisa, the public meeting organized by IBSA Foundation for scientific research and moderated by Damiano Realini, RSI journalist, attempted to investigate the horizons of an increasingly technological humanity using a popular approach, by examining philosophy and ethics, as well as legends in literature and in film.
+And hence from Frankenstein’s monster to satellite navigators, from industrial automation to the identification of emotions, the discussion found its common theme, which will take us through these new “modern times” together.

-The workshop entitled “Frontiers of Artificial Intelligence: humanity in the digital era” will be held on Tuesday, May 21, at 18:30 in the Sala Cenacolo of the Museo Nazionale Scienza e Tecnologia of Milan.
+The workshop entitled “Frontiers of Artificial Intelligence: humanity in the digital era” held on Tuesday, May 21, at 18:30 in the Sala Cenacolo of the Museo Nazionale Scienza e Tecnologia of Milan.

 Damiano Realini, RSI journalist and presenter

 Prof. Michele Di Francesco, Scuola Superiore IUSS, Pavia.
 Title of the presentation: “Human minds and artificial minds”

 Prof. Barbara Henry, Scuola Superiore Sant’Anna, Pisa.
 Title of the presentation: “Dematerialization and corporeity in contemporary robotics and roboethics”